Prelude, Op. 28, No. 20 (Chopin)

 The Prelude Op.
 28, No. 20, in C minor by Frédéric Chopin has been dubbed the "Funeral March" by Hans von Bülow but is commonly known as the "Chord Prelude" due to its slow progression of quarter note chords.
+It was written between 1831 and 1839.

 The prelude was originally written in two sections of four measures, ending at m.
 9. Chopin later added a repeat of the last four measures at a softer level, with an expressive swell before the final cadence.
+In addition, the prelude uses lament bass in two of the three sections, a technique commonly used to denote sadness or sorrow.

 Bar 3 ambiguity

 In many printed scores (for example "Chopin Masterpieces for Solo Piano", Dover Publications Ltd 1998), the last E of bar 3 in the right hand has no flat accidental to cancel the natural accidental of the previous E in the same bar.
 Therefore, this second E should also be played as E♮.
-However, in most performances you will hear an E, in contradiction to the printed score.
+However, most performances contradict the printed score, playing an E♭.
 Arthur Rubinstein's mono recording of the entire set of Op.
-28 on RCA, and "Could It Be Magic" by Barry Manilow are some of the few recordings where the E is played as natural.
+28 on RCA, Emil Gilels recording from 1953 (”Emil Gilels Legacy Vol. 9” on Doremi), Maurizio Pollinis 1975 recording for Deutsche Grammophon, and Louis Lortie’s 1998 recording for Chandos are some of the recordings where the E is played as natural.

-It is rumoured that Polish scores show the flat accidental and that all others versions are incorrect due to a type-setting error.
+It is rumoured that Polish scores show the flat accidentally and that all other versions are incorrect due to a type-setting error.

-On page 64 of Chopin, An Introduction to His Piano Works (2005), Willard A. Palmer notes that "[a]ccording to the editors of the Oxford edition, Chopin is supposed to have added a flat sign before the E in a copy belonging to one of his pupils.
+On page 64 of Chopin, An Introduction to His Piano Works (2005), Willard A. Palmer notes that "Chopin is supposed to have added a flat sign before the E in a copy belonging to one of his pupils.
 It does not appear in the Autograph or the original editions."

 Musicologist Jean-Jacques Eigeldinger posits that Chopin intended to include the flat accidental, citing both manuscripts with the accidental (Jane Stirling's, George Sand's, Cheremetieff's) and Auguste Franchomme's transcriptions of the prelude for other instruments, all of which include the flat or its transposed equivalent.